makocp/ecom_framework/README.md

   - `kubectl get svc` -> get external IP
   - visit: http://{EXTERNAL_IP}:{PORT(4242)}
   - view logs: `kubectl get pods` -> `kubectl logs <pod>`
 - Error Typescript: Locally it works with ts-node, but in Docker it does not.
-Now I changed the "node" command to `ts-node`
+Now I changed the "node" command to `npx ts-node server.ts` (see Dockerfile).
+Difference to execute with npx: In the Dockerfile, npx ts-node server.ts runs the application using the locally installed ts-node, ensuring compatibility with the project's specific version.
+This approach avoids conflicts with globally installed versions, unlike the ts-node server.ts command which requires a global install using npm install -g ts-node.

 #### Further Information, References